Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 1. Port Terminals

 Ports are mainly multifunctional entities, but this characteristic is often the result of the combined activities of a number of specialized terminals, each dealing with specific goods and commodities such as containers, grain, oil, or iron ore.
-Thus, a port is a combination of terminal facilities, each developed to fulfill a specific function and sometimes serving a single user, such as a petrochemical plant.
+Thus, a port combines terminal facilities, each developed to fulfill a specific function and sometimes serving a single user, such as a petrochemical plant.
 The main types of port terminals include:

-• Break-bulk.
+- Break-bulk.
 Concerns cargo that is carried in drums, bags, pallets, or boxes.
-Also referred to as general-purpose facilities that have a combination of open storage space and warehouses.
+Also referred to as general-purpose facilities that combine open storage space and warehouses.
 Historically, most port terminals were built as multipurpose facilities, as most commercial cargo was carried in a break-bulk form.
 It was only in the late nineteenth century that ship specialization became dominant, allowing specialized terminal facilities.

-• Ro-Ro.
+- Ro-Ro.
 Handles vehicles that are rolled on and off a vehicle carrier.
 Require ramps, but standard vehicle carriers commonly have their own ramps.
 The most important footprint of a ro-ro terminal is the parking space used to store vehicles.
-Also, include ferries that carry a combination of vehicles and passengers and, as such, require rather extensive parking space while vehicles are waiting to roll onto the ferry.
+It also includes ferries that carry a combination of vehicles and passengers and, as such, require rather extensive parking space while vehicles are waiting to roll onto the ferry.

-• Passengers.
+- Passengers.
 Historically, passengers were handled at multipurpose facilities as liner ships also carried freight.
-Ferry terminals are a specialized component in many ports part of a domestic ferry network, such as in Greece and Japan.
+Ferry terminals are a specialized component in many ports that are part of a domestic ferry network, such as Greece and Japan.
 The emergence of the cruise industry has been associated with the setting up of cruise passenger terminals that can be extensive at turn port facilities such as Miami and Barcelona.

 Three fundamental categories of port terminals, equipment, and design characteristics can be found:

-• Bulk cargo.
+- Bulk cargo.
 Loose cargo carried in loads that are limited only by demand, ship size, and storage capacity.
 The bulk terminal is where this system is synchronized.
 Liquid bulk and dry bulk depend on different transshipment and storage techniques and are two distinct categories of bulk terminals with design considerations.
-Bulk terminals tend to be specialized to handle a single commodity, such as coal, grain, iron ore, natural gas, or petroleum.
+Bulk terminals tend to specialize in handling a single commodity, such as coal, grain, iron ore, natural gas, or petroleum.
 Each of these commodities has unique equipment, storage, and design considerations.

-• Passengers.
+- Passengers.
 Ferry and cruise terminals are a small segment of port terminals.
 Ferry terminals are mainly roll-on/roll-off facilities with direct connectivity to the road system.
 Larger facilities require significant parking areas, but infrastructures and equipment are simple, with mooring areas and ramps.
 Recently, the growth of the cruise industry has led to the emergence of specialized cruise terminals that include passenger handling facilities and parking areas.
-Cruise terminals might also be involved in freight activities with the procurement of cruise ships.
+Cruise terminals might also be involved in freight activities related to the procurement of cruise ships.

 Each terminal acts as a key node in the maritime-land interface, allowing maritime and inland systems to interact.
 The balance between market demand, ship capacity and frequency, and hinterland distribution requires a variety of footprints and design considerations.